How can we build a community that circludes?

 What has not worked?

 These were pivotal initial questions to be able to collectively define a series of portable, replicable and malleable tools in relation to care, based on experiences and visions shared by the individuals representing the invited collectives.

-By means of an intense and intimate process of exchange, filtering, negotiation and collective re-articulation through the dynamics suggested, and with the support and facilitation of Juliana in this session, six tools were defined that are currently being used by the participating collectives.
-In turn, these tools are re-defined based on right or wrong outcomes in their implementation:
+By means of an intense and intimate process of exchange, filtering, negotiation and collective re-articulation through the dynamics suggested, and with the support and facilitation of Juliana in this session, six tools were defined.

 We also add, as reference and inspiration for the creation of tools, the essay written by Ursula K. Le Guin in 1986, The Carrier Bag Theory of Fiction, where the author challenges the notion of the first human tool having been the spear, the sword or the stick.
 She suggests that the first tool was actually the recipient, the basket of wild oats, the medicine bundle, the net woven with our own hair.
 Thus, Le Guin interrogates phallic linear logic, questions the Western understanding of time and history and allows for the idea of

 ‘a vast stack of things that become tools, collected in a sling, a gourd shell, a leaf, a bag, home or shrine… A stack of things that can become tools and that during this session we have imagined as places that circlude and can be circluded.’